Fall prevention in the elderly

 Extrinsic and Environmental Factors

-Studies indicate that between 30-50% of falls are due to environmental factors that affect an individual due to age, while 20% are due to falls that a healthy adult would suffer from.
 Because older adults lack the balance or right mechanisms for stopping a fall, they are more prone to accidents from extrinsic factors than a healthy, younger adult.
+This is why a personal fall alarm can be helpful for a loved one's wellbeing.

+When we talk about intrinsic risk, we mean the risks related to a person.
+As an individual, you might be at greater risk of falling due to your age, health condition or because of a side effect of medication.
 There is a wide range of intrinsic factors that add to fall risk in the elderly from medication to medical conditions.
 Some of them may be congenital while others may be psychological.
-This appears to be the largest group of factors.
+Regardless of this, automatic fall detection may offer some reassurance.

 Certain medications have side effects such as dizziness, which can lead to an increased risk of falling.
 For instance, benzodiazepine can increase your fall risk by 44%, as well as increasing the likelihood of night falls and hip fractures.
-The risk of a fall is increased as well, when a person is prescribed more than 4 medicines, regardless of the medicines prescribed.
+The risk of a fall is increased as well, when a person is prescribed multiple medicines, regardless of what is prescribed.
+Dizziness is often a side effect of medicine and it is a common reason for elderly adults to fall.
+Getting a falls alarm for elderly relatives is one way in which you can be alerted as soon as something happens.

-In addition to this, a number of medical conditions themselves can cause fall risk to be increased.
+In addition to this, a number of medical conditions themselves can cause increased dizziness and present a fall risk.
 Conditions like arthritis, diabetes, and pulmonary disease, to name a few, all can cause an increased risk of a fall.
-Dizziness, which is often a side effect of medicine and connected to a variety of medical conditions, is a common reason for elderly adults to fall.
-Some conditions such as epilepsy or low blood pressure may also cause a person to fall as a symptom of the underlying condition such as fitting or fainting.
+Conditions such as epilepsy or low blood pressure may also cause a person to fall as a symptom of the underlying condition such as fitting or fainting.
+In these cases, seizure alarms or an epilepsy alarm - any personal alarm with fall detection, is a great way of giving you and your loved one peace of mind.

 While it is not a medical condition, per se, impaired mobility or gait strongly impacts instances of falls.
-As a person ages, they lose their strength.
+As people age, they lose their strength.
 A loss of core strength will greatly impact overall balance and strength, and it will impact how easily one can slip and fall.
-Even difficulty getting up from a sitting position impacts one’s likelihood of a fall.
+Even difficulty getting up from a sitting position impacts one’s likelihood of a fall leading them to require a personal fall alarm.
 Impaired gait, which may require additional aids to walking, makes tripping and falling far more likely.
 Foot problems, like bunions, ulcers, or deformed nails will impact one’s gait and make the risk of falling even higher.

 As person ages, vision may become impaired, making it difficult to identify possible tripping hazards.
 Visual impairments and the added use of bifocal lenses increase the likelihood of falls.
 For that reason, many doctors may recommend using single lenses whilst moving around the house, especially around stairs or tripping hazards and set the bifocals aside for reading.